yuvalif/ceph/doc/radosgw/notifications.rst

  - ``use-ssl``: If this is set to "true", a secure connection is used to connect to the broker.
 (This is "false" by default.)
- - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used insted of the default CA to authenticate the broker.
+ - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used instead of the default CA to authenticate the broker.
  - user/password: This must be provided only over HTTPS.
 Topic creation requests will otherwise be rejected.
  - user/password: This must be provided along with ``use-ssl``.
 Connections to the broker will otherwise fail.
+ - mechanism: may be provided together with user/password (default: ``PLAIN``).
+The supported SASL mechanisms are:

+  - PLAIN
+  - SCRAM-SHA-256
+  - SCRAM-SHA-512
+  - GSSAPI
+  - OAUTHBEARER

  - port: This defaults to 9092.
  - kafka-ack-level: No end2end acking is required.
 Messages may persist in the broker before being delivered to their final destinations.
 Two ack methods
    exist:

-  - "none": Messages are considered "delivered" if sent to the broker.
+  - "none": message is considered "delivered" if sent to broker
-  - "broker": Messages are considered "delivered" if acked by the broker.
-(This is the default.)
+  - "broker": message is considered "delivered" if acked by broker (default)

 .. note::